Energy reconstruction in a liquid argon calorimeter cell using convolutional neural networks

 The optimal hyperparameter configuration and loss function can additionally be used to train a model on a dataset where the signal $S$ from Figure 1 is spaced sufficiently close together that overlapping ionization pulses are obtained from consecutive signal events.
-An example of such a phenomenon is shown in Figure~\ref{fig:overlap}.
-The performance of the CNN is significantly greater than the optimal filter in this regime; this is shown in Figure~\ref{fig:CNN_results3_reduced}.
+This is simulated by using $\Gamma \sim \mathcal{U}(3~\text{BC},50~\text{BC})$; a sample of $X(t)$ obtained using this $\Gamma$ is shown in Figure~\ref{fig:overlap}.
+The performance of the CNN is significantly greater than the OF in this regime; this is shown in Figure~\ref{fig:CNN_results3_reduced}.
 Corresponding histograms of residuals $\hat{S}-S$ in each region $P_j$ are shown in Figure~\ref{fig:CNN_results3}.
-In conclusion, in this regime, the OF makes locally biased predictions in all intervals but the CNN does not.
-In addition, the relative difference between the RMSE of the CNN and OF increases.\\
+Compared to the OF, over all reconstructed signals $\hat{S}$, the RMSE obtained with the CNN is $(26.2 \pm 0.2)$\% lower.
+In this regime, the OF makes locally biased predictions in all intervals but the CNN does not.
+In addition, the relative difference between the RMSE of the CNN and OF increases.